kristyluk/DS4002Project2/README.md

 ## Section 1: Software and platform section

 This project was completed using Mac and Windows platforms.
-The coding language used was Python and the coding environment was Google Colab.
+The coding language used was Python and the coding environment used was Google Colab.
 The ARIMA Modeling package in Python was used, for which documentation can be accessed here: https://machinelearningmastery.com/arima-for-time-series-forecasting-with-python/

 ## Section 2: Map of Documentation
 ### This repository is organized as follows: